-Not long after moving Downtown, I visited Port of Call for lunch and had a good experience.
+Not long after our office moved Downtown, I visited Port of Call for lunch and had a good experience.
 Fast forward a couple years, after interviewing Chef Adam Pawlak, I headed back over to try some items on the new menu.
 (In related news, Port of Call will begin serving Sunday brunch in May.)

 While the dinner menu has been almost entirely overhauled, retaining just a couple perennial favorites, the lunch menu has gotten a lighter makeover, with mostly some new appetizers and a couple salad, sandwich and burger updates.